 Union Unison said the plan could damage patient care.
 The trust said access to emergency care would not be affected.

 Currently the unit at Malton is open seven days a week between 08:00 and 21:30.
-Under the plan these hours would be changed to 09:00 to 17:00 Monday to Friday.'No consultation'
+Under the plan these hours would be changed to 09:00 to 17:00 Monday to Friday.

 The trust said the change in hours would only apply until March 2013 when the PCT would be replaced by four new clinical commissioning groups.